 Most freelancers create their first contracts and invoices without much idea of what they’re doing (myself included).
-As a result, many choose net 30 payment terms because they know net 30 is common in the business world so they shrug and say, “This’ll work” (again, guilty).
-Well, when you learn better, you do better, and this is where you learn why net 30 isn't a freelancer’s friend.
+As a result, many choose net 30 payments because they know net 30 is common in the business world, so they shrug and say, “This’ll work” (again, guilty).
+But did you know that this isn't a viable option for small businesses?

-What does Net 30 Payment Terms mean?
+What do Net 30 Payment Terms mean?

-Giving your customers net 30 payment terms means the payment is due 30 calendar days after you send the invoice.
-Essentially, you are giving interest free credit to your clients for a month.
+Net 30 terms are pretty simple to understand.
+Giving your customers net 30 payment terms, or trade credit, means the balance is due 30 calendar days after the invoice date.
+Essentially, you are giving interest-free credit to your clients for a month.

 Why Freelancers Should Avoid Net 30 Agreements